cambridge-cares/TheWorldAvatar/Agents/FloodAgent/README.md

 # Flood Agent
 This agent downloads data from https://environment.data.gov.uk/flood-monitoring/doc/reference and stores them in Blazegraph (station info) and PostgreSQL (time series data).
-After updating the databases, the code writes a time series json file for visualisation (in addition to a geojson file containing locations of the stations that is written once).

 ## Building and running
 This section specifies the minimum requirement to build the docker image.